pingyasin/petclinic/README.md

 # petclinic
-CICD pipeline which includes Ping Products
+CI/CD pipeline which includes Ping Products

+Documentation as to how this project was created will be listed here, once the project gets ompleted.